Khao Sok National Park: Everything You Need to Know + Avoid the Crowds [2025]

 What is Khao Sok National Park

-One of its highlights is Cheow Lan Lake (or 'Khao Sok Lake'), famous for its stunning limestone cliffs that shoot up from emerald-green waters.
-It’s a place that feels worlds away from the typical tourist spots.
+Its highlight is Cheow Lan Lake (or Khao Sok Lake), where towering limestone cliffs rise straight out of emerald-green waters.
+It’s the kind of place that feels worlds away from Thailand’s usual tourist spots.

-What to do Here
+What to Do Here

 Is it Worth Going